InfuseAI/primehub-site/docs/design/job-submission.md

 ## Running Pod

 Here describe what the underlying pod would look like.
 The pod is generated according to the selected group, image, and instance type.
-It determine what image to use, how many resource to request, and how many volumes should be mounted.
+It determines what image to use, how many resources to request, and how many volumes should be mounted.

 ### Folder Structure